Should I Admit Guilt to My Criminal Defense Attorney?

 Talking to Your Attorney About the Case

 Different attorneys have different opinions on what they want their clients to tell them about the case.
-Most (but not all) criminal defense attorneys want their clients to tell them everything—the good, the bad, and the ugly—because an attorney cannot defend against what he or she does not know.
+Many criminal defense attorneys want their clients to tell them everything—the good, the bad, and the ugly—because attorneys can't defend against what they don't know.
+And defendants don't always know when they have a defense.
+You might, for example, be tempted to deny being involved in a fight altogether without realizing that you have a powerful self-defense claim.

-Some attorneys, however, do not want to talk to their clients about the case because they do not want to be limited in pursuing a defense.
-These attorneys will tell you that they do not want to know everything—they want to know only what the prosecution knows.
+But some attorneys don't want to talk to their clients about the facts of the case because they don't want to be limited in pursuing a defense.
+These attorneys will tell you that they don't want to know everything—they want to know only what the prosecution knows.

 Some attorneys say that they just assume that all their clients are guilty because it helps them critically evaluate the case and decide how to present the best defense.
-If they allow themselves to believe that their client is innocent, they might miss out on a more compelling argument.
-No matter what, with a few exceptions, attorneys are required to maintain lawyer-client confidentiality.
+If they allow themselves to believe that their client is innocent, they might miss out on a more effective or compelling argument.
+No matter what, with exceedingly rare exceptions, attorneys are required to maintain lawyer-client confidentiality.

 The American justice system requires that the prosecutor prove guilt beyond a reasonable doubt.
 That is a high standard, but our legal system is founded on the principle that it is better to let a guilty person go free than to wrongly convict an innocent person.

-Whether you believe you are guilty or not, you are entitled to a fair trial and an attorney who will represent your interests.
-If you are charged with or accused of committing a crime, talk to a lawyer.
+Whether you believe you're guilty or not, you're entitled to a fair trial and an attorney who will represent your interests.
+If you're charged with or accused of committing a crime, talk to a lawyer.
 Your lawyer is there to fight for you.
 You and your attorney can decide how much information to share about the facts underlying the case.

 DEFEND YOUR RIGHTS